Wine crate island kitchen remodel in Media, PA by Fedor Fabrication

 • Knob-and-tube wiring in some portion of the original system

-• 100-amp electrical panels original to a 1960s or 70s service upgrade
+• 100-amp panels from a 1960s or 70s service upgrade

-• Lath-and-plaster walls — preserved where possible, replaced only where new mechanical runs require it
+• Lath-and-plaster walls — preserved where possible

 What Media borough kitchen remodels actually cost